What is provisioning?

 As an analogy, you’re “provisioning” your home by signing a lease or a mortgage.
 Then, you “configure” it by moving in and setting up the space to your liking.

-Different Types of Provisioning
+Different types of provisioning

 Provisioning is a broad term that’s used in a variety of contexts in IT.
 Let’s examine some of the most common ones.